ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab07.md

 <h1>CS16: Programming Assignment 07</h1>
 <h2>Introduction -- Important: Read this!</h2>

+THIS IS A CHALLENGING LAB AND I AM GIVING YOU THE OPTION TO PAIR UP WITH SOMEONE ELSE IN YOUR LAB (because two heads are - often - better than one).

 The TAs and I will be looking for (and grading) programming stylizations, such as proper use of comments, tab indentation, good variable names, and overall block and function designs.
 So, it is not enough for your lab to pass submit.cs!
 Please read the instructions herein <b>carefully</b>.

 <h3>Pair programming is <b>OPTIONAL</b> for this lab.</h3>